denizgenc/my-public-notes/cloud/terraform/tf-003/02-purpose-of-terraform.md

 It's basically about deploying a cluster to AWS EKS and to Azure AKS.
 Things to note:
 - The [example repo](https://github.com/hashicorp/learn-terraform-multicloud-kubernetes) has
   separate `eks` and `aks` folders.
-They mention that they could all be in the same folder, but it's better to keep logically-related components together.
+They mention that they could all be in the same folder, but it's better to keep logically related components together.
 - There's a thing called Consul that allows two Kubernetes deployments to be tied together.
 What's important is that **they're using the `terraform_remote_state` data source** to get outputs from the EKS and AKS deployments and use them in the Consul Terraform.